lalonde History, Family Crest & Coats of Arms

-Where did the French lalonde family come from?
-What is the French lalonde family crest and coat of arms?
-When did the lalonde family first arrive in the United States?
-Where did the various branches of the family go?
-What is the lalonde family history?Normandy is the region of ancient France from which the name lalonde was derived.
+Normandy is the region of ancient France from which the name lalonde was derived.
 It comes from when the family lived at Landes in Normandy.
 However, the name Lalonde is adapted from a word indicating a house beside the moor.

 Throughout the course of history most surnames have undergone changes for many reasons.
 During the early development of the French language, a son and father may not have chosen to spell their name the same way.
 Many are simple spelling changes by a person who gave his name, phonetically, to a scribe, priest, or recorder.
 Many names held prefixes or suffixes which became optional as they passed through the centuries, or were adopted by different branches to signify either a political or religious adherence.
 Hence, we have many spelling variations of this name, lalonde some of which are Lalonde, Lalondes, La Londe, Lalande, La Lande, de Lalonde, des Lalondes, de Lalonde, de Lalande and many more.

-Another 77 words (6 lines of text) are included under the topic Early lalonde Notables in all our PDF Extended History products and printed products wherever possible.
+Another 33 words (2 lines of text) are included under the topic Early lalonde Notables in all our PDF Extended History products and printed products wherever possible.

 French settlers came early to North American, following in the wake of the explorers, and creating New France.
 Quebec City, founded in 1608 by Samuel de Champlain is said to have been the first American site founded as a permanent settlement, rather than as just a commercial outpost.
 But emigration was slow, in 1643, 109 years after the first landings by Cartier, there were only about 300 French people in Quebec, and by 1663, when the region was officially made The Royal Colony of New France, by Louis XIV, there still only around 500 settlers.
 Over 2,000 would arrive during the next decade.
 Early marriage was desperately encouraged amongst the immigrants.
 Youths of 18 took fourteen-year-old girls for their wives.
 The fur trade was developed and attracted immigrants, both noble and commoner from France.
 By 1675, there were around 7000 French in the colony, and by that same year the Acadian presence in Nova Scotia, New Brunswick and Prince Edward Island had reached 500.
 In 1755, 10,000 French Acadians refused to take an oath of allegiance to England and were deported to Louisiana.
 Despite the loss of the Colony to England, the French people flourished in Lower Canada.
 Among settlers to North America of the lalonde surname were